getify/You-Dont-Know-JS/getting-started/ch1.md

 Since JS is not forwards-compatible, it means that there is always the potential for a gap between code that you can write that's valid JS, and the oldest engine that your site or application needs to support.
 If you run a program that uses an ES2019 feature in an engine from 2016, you're very likely to see the program break and crash.

-If the feature is a new syntax, the program will in general completely fail to compile and run, generally throwing a syntax error.
+If the feature is a new syntax, the program will in general completely fail to compile and run, usually throwing a syntax error.
 If the feature is an API (such as ES6's `Object.is(..)`), the program may run up to a point but then throw a runtime exception and stop once it encounters the reference to the unknown API.

 Does this mean JS developers should always lag behind the pace of progress, using only code which is on the trailing edge of the oldest JS engine environments they need to support?
 No!